-Puncturing the Berlin sky like a surreal crown, the exterior of the Liquidrom spa looks like something straight out of a science fiction novel, and the hi-tech delights within don’t disappoint either.
+Resembling a surreal crown, the exterior of the Tempodrom, where the Liquidrom spa is located, looks like something straight out of a science fiction novel.
+The hi-tech delights within don’t disappoint either.

-The complex is built to look like an abstract tent structure, a design choice, meant to honor the site’s previous life as a massive train station circa World War II, where buskers would perform where they pleased.
-Inside the ultra-modern structure, any remnant of those locomotive days are gone however, replaced with top of the line spa facilities made of clean lines and comfortable contours.
+The complex is built to look like an abstract tent structure, the site once served as a massive train station circa World War II, where buskers would perform where they pleased.
+Inside the ultra-modern structure, any remnant of those locomotive days are gone, however, they have been replaced with top of the line spa facilities made of clean lines and comfortable contours.

-While the goal of the pool is to promote relaxation, the overall effect looks like something straight out of Logan’s Run, A Clockwork Orange, or some other strange science fiction classic.
-This is how the future will relax.
+While the goal of the pool is to promote relaxation, the overall effect looks like something straight out of dreamscape.